hrtune/learn-django/notes/tutorials/tutorial01.md

 ```
 * where 'polls' is the app name

+---

 Write the simplest view (Coding starts from here!!)
 ```
 polls/view.py
 ```

+---

 Edit urls.py to route the response
 ```
 polls/urls.py
 ```

+---

-Edit mysite/urls.py to include the urls in polls01
+Edit mysite/urls.py to include the urls in polls
 ```
 mysite/urls.py
 ```